ascalise/gis-python-resources/gisdk-examples/02_routing/readme.md

 ## How to Run
 1. Open Maptitude manually
 2. Open a new map of the Unites States  (File > New Workspace > New map of the United States).
-For running the scripot on a country other than the US, you would need to repalce the harwired coordinates accordingly.
+For running the scripot on a country other than the US, you would need to replace the hardwired coordinates accordingly.

 ```bash
 python routing.py